holochain/docs-pages/src/pages/resources/upgrade/upgrade-holochain-0.5.md

 ## Quick instructions

-To upgrade your hApp written for Holochain 0.4, follow these steps:
+To upgrade your hApp written for Holochain 0.5, follow these steps:

-1. Update your `flake.nix` to use the 0.4 version of Holochain by changing the version number in the line `holonix.url = "github:holochain/holonix?ref=main-0.4"` from 0.4 to 0.5.
+1. Update your `flake.nix` to use the 0.5 version of Holochain by changing the version number in the line `holonix.url = "github:holochain/holonix?ref=main-0.4"` from 0.4 to 0.5.
 This will take effect later when you enter a new Nix shell.
 It's important to update your Nix flake lockfile at this point, to ensure you benefit from the cache we provide:

     ```shell
     nix flake update && nix develop
     ```

+    You'll also need to add the new local services package; look for the block in `flake.nix` that starts with `packages =`: {#add-bootstrap-srv-to-flake}

+    ```diff
+         packages = (with pkgs; [
+           nodejs_20
+           binaryen
+           inputs'.playground.packages.hc-playground
+    +      bootstrap-srv
+         ]);
+    ```
+2. <!-- TODO(0.5): add instructions to change package.json to use new local services; waiting on upstream changes in `hc-launch` and `hc-spin` --> {#update-package-json-to-use-k2}
-2. Update your project's package dependencies ([see below](#update-your-package-dependencies)).
+3. Update your project's package dependencies ([see below](#update-your-package-dependencies)).
-3. Follow the [breaking change update instructions](#update-your-application-code) below to get your code working again.
+4. Follow the [breaking change update instructions](#update-your-application-code) below to get your code working again.
-4. Try running your tests:
+5. Try running your tests:

     ```shell
     npm test